-For adults who are mentally capable, the time limit is three years from what is called the “date of knowledge”.
-This could be either the date that the negligence occurred, if it was realised immediately, or from the date when any symptoms, illnesses or malpractices were discovered.
+For adults who are mentally capable, the time limit is three years from the ‘date of knowledge’.
+This could be the date the negligence occurred (if it was realised immediately), or the date you first observed symptoms, suffered a related illness, or malpractices were discovered.

-When you talk to a solicitor, they will be able to explain to you whether you have an appropriate amount of time left to make the claim worth pursing.
-Medical negligence claims are quite complex and while you may know immediately if you have suffered from negligence such as botched surgery or had your care neglected, certain forms of negligence such as undiagnosed cancer may not become apparent until months or years later.
+A specialist Solicitor will first check if you have sufficient time left to make a claim.
+Medical negligence claims are quite complex and while you may be sure you have suffered due to negligence including botched surgery, or neglected care, some forms of negligence such as undiagnosed cancer may not become apparent until months or years later.
 In this case, you would have three years from the time you find out.

-Please be aware that this is the time limit to issue a claim form, not to speak to a solicitor.
+Please be aware that this is the time limit to issue a claim form to the court, not to speak to a Solicitor.
 Do not leave it too late to talk to a professional.

-In the case of a victim under the age of eighteen, they have three years from the date of their eighteenth birthday to bring a claim forward.
-This is specifically arranged so that a child can take it into their own hands to pursue a medical negligence claim for themselves once they have the legal right.
+Children under the age of eighteen who have suffered from medical negligence have three years from the date of their eighteenth birthday to bring a claim forward.
+This is designed so once legally an adult, the individual can take matters into their own hands to pursue a medical negligence claim.

-If the child grows into an adult who is deemed to be lacking in mental capacity and is unable to manage their own affairs, there is no time limit.
+If an individual suffers from medical negligence as a child, but then as an adult are deemed to lack mental capacity, and therefore unable to manage their own affairs, there is no stated time limit.

 If the Defendant is a protected party (usually someone with a pre-diagnosed mental illness), there is no immediate time limit for their claim.
 This is also true if the negligence resulted in brain damage.

-If, however, they recover from their mental illness and are considered to be capable of handling these matters, they will then have three years from the date of recovery.
+If, however, they recover from their mental illness and are considered to be capable of handling the matter properly, they will have three years from the date of recovery.

-Where the victim of negligence has died, the family of the deceased has three years from the date of the death to bring forward a claim on behalf of the victim’s estate.
-If an instance of negligence is undetected until the victim dies, the three year limitation is also from the date of the death or discovery.
+Where the victim of negligence has died, the family of the deceased have three years from the date of the death to bring forward a claim on behalf of the victim’s estate.
+If an instance of negligence is undetected until the victim dies, the three-year limitation applies from the date of the death or discovery.

-Additionally, if someone is in the process of taking out a medical negligence claim when they die, the family will again have three years from the date of death to continue with their claim, as it may require some considerable re-working,
+Additionally, if a claimant is in the process of a medical negligence claim when they die, the family will again have three years from the date of death to continue with their claim, as it may need to be completely reviewed or started again.

-In some cases, a client may discover years after an inauspicious trip to the hospital that medical negligence took place.
-This could be due to a limited knowledge of medical procedure on the part of the patient that is only discovered years later – often this occurs when a doctor or hospital trust has been exposed as having poor levels of care or high mortality rates much later under investigation, or if the trust admitted fault openly.
-At these times, the limit will be three years from either the date of knowledge, or when they ought to have reasonably known of the negligence.
+In some cases, a client may discover years after a trip to the hospital, medical negligence took place.
+This could be due to the limited knowledge of the medical procedure on the part of the patient, which they later gain an understanding of.
+Often this occurs when a doctor or hospital trust is exposed due to poor levels of care or high mortality rates, or if the trust openly admits fault during an investigation.
+If this happens, the limit is three years from either the date of knowledge, or when they ought to have reasonably known of the negligence.